MunawarRaza/zabbix/README.md

 - The parameter can also be left empty, thus using the default value.
 In that case, the appropriate number of commas must be added if any further parameters are specified.
 For example, item key icmpping[,,200,,500] would specify that the interval between individual pings is 200 milliseconds, timeout - 500 milliseconds, and all other parameters are left at their defaults
 - It is possible to include macros in the parameters.
 Those can be user macros or some of the built-in macros

-        - To see what particular built-in macros are supported in item key parameters, search the page Supported macros for [a link](https://www.zabbix.com/documentation/current/en/manual/appendix/macros/supported_by_location).
+        - To see what particular built-in macros are supported in item key parameters, search the page Supported macros for[a link](https://www.zabbix.com/documentation/current/en/manual/appendix/macros/supported_by_location)

 #### Item types ####